You just bought a laptop two weeks back.

 These are usually terms that are expressly stated in the contract between the seller and buyer.
 These terms can be made orally, in writing or by way of advertisement.
 Therefore, any statement made by the seller becomes an express warranty, especially if the buyer relies upon it to purchase the product.
 The seller is legally obliged to fulfil his warranties should the buyer decide to claim for the warranties.

 The seller would also set out under what type of conditions the product can be returned, replaced or repaired, and cases in which the seller would not be liable for.
-Consumers are advised to read the warranties carefully, as those fine print can often contain some pitfalls, and that certain things are excluded from the warranties.
+Consumers are advised to read the product warranties carefully, as those fine print can often contain some pitfalls, and that certain things are excluded from the warranties.

 For example, the seller may provide warranty for the battery but not for the hard disk; or that labour, transport or spare parts charges would have to be borne by you.